 Beat bank and money transfer service fees with the Wise Business account.
 Get paid like a true local in the UK, US, Eurozone, and more with local banking details.

 Even if all of your income comes from abroad, you'll most likely still need to file an income tax return in your country of residence if you live there more than 6 months of the year.
-When filing taxes, expats may be required to complete additional filings and be subject to specific reporting requirements.
+When filing taxes, US expats may be required to complete additional filings and be subject to specific reporting requirements.

 Taxation regulations vary between countries, so consult an accountant for advice on how to remain tax-compliant back home and in your new country.
 Depending on where you’re from, they will offer expat tax advice tailored to your nationality and the country you’re residing in.

 For Americans, H&R Block offers a tax service specifically for expats abroad.

 Citizens of the US can also solicit help from the firm Taxes for Expats, who were was founded specifically to provide just this service.